salrashid123/cloud-functions-dotnet/README.md

 ## Prerequsites

-There are several ways you can build and run these samples but all you really need is docker 17+
+There are several ways you can build and run these samples but all you really need is docker 17

-However, if you have dotnet SDK installed, it'll become easier to develop and test.
+If you have dotnet SDK installed, it'll become easier to develop and test.

 ---

 ## Quickstart:  Build+Run with Cloud Shell